refact0r/personal/src/content/projects/audibrief.md

 This project won 2nd place at EmP SmartHack Spring 2024.

-This web app consists of a Sveltekit frontend and a Python Quart server.
+It consists of a Sveltekit frontend and a Python Quart server.
 AI models used: OpenAI GPT3.5 Turbo for summary, either OpenAI TTS-1 or ElevenLabs Turbo v2 for text to speech.